-6. AIS PREVENTION: BOAT LAUNCH AND ACCESS MANAGEMENT
+6. AIS PREVENTION: BOAT LAUNCH AND ACCESS MANAGEMENT - Approved as presented

 Activities could include inspections of boats entering/leaving lake for AIS; installation and management of washing stations and/or compost bins at launches; regulation of launch closures/open hours.